Blueberry Streusel Bars with Lemon Cream Filling

 How to Make Lemon Blueberry Bars

-Step 1: Preheat + Prep
+Step 1: Preheat Oven + Prep the Pan

-Step 3: Make Lemon Mixture
+Step 4: Make the Lemon Cream Filling

-Remember to line your baking pan with foil for easy cutting after your Lemon Blueberry Bars are baked.
 Once cool enough to do so, carefully lift them out of the pan using the foil overhang and transfer them to a wire rack to cool completely.
 Remove foil and cut into 24 bars.
 Wipe off your knife if it gets too messy then continue cutting.
 Voila, perfectly cut bars.

 top down view of sliced lemon blueberry bars